 - S : Strong data types.

-- I : Immutability, restricting the mutability wherever possible.
+- I : Immutability, restricting mutability wherever possible.

-- M : Misuse-proof APIs, avoid using interfaces in a wrong approach.
+- M : Misuse-proof APIs, avoid using interfaces in the wrong approach.

 - P : Pure code or functions, determining results using their arguments only.